 I crank up the music while I’m making dinner and dance around the kitchen.
 I avoid watching more than an hour of TV.

 Once I became aware of how sedentary my life had become, I started making a conscious effort to move more at work and at home.
-I hope some of my tips are helpful for you, too.
+I hope some of my tips help you add more activity to your sedentary life, too.

 Let me know in the comments if you have any ideas to add to my list!